getodk/docs/odkx-src/xlsx-converter-reference.rst

     - | Must be used with the **choices** worksheet.
 The :th:`value_list`
       | column of the **survey** worksheet connects to the
       | :th:`choice_list_name` column on the **choices** worksheet.
+  * - validation_tags
+    - | Space-separated list of validation tags.
+      | If validation tags are present on any prompt, this column does not
+      | have a default value.
+      | If this column is absent, left blank, or otherwise empty, its default value
+      | is :tc:`finalize`.

 .. _xlsx-ref-survey-prompt-types: